Strangers of the Evening: Plot

 The body of what appears to be lawyer and aspiring politician Clark C. McNaughton is brought to the Chandler Undertaking Parlor which is on 52nd Street, his face mangled from a car accident, but it is really the body of a man called Jack Lee who died in a car accident.
 It will be novice nineteen year old undertaker Tommy Freeman's (Harold Waldridge) first solo job. and he's very apprehensive.
 Dr. Joseph Chandler (Warner Richmond), is the owner of the establishment, but he and his accomplices are trying to avoid an investigation, since McNaughton actually died of a gunshot wound having been shot by Lee in an argument.
 Tommy has a bad feeling about the case, so he tells Dr. Raymond Everette (Theodore von Eltz) that he's going out for "coffee" so he can delay the embalming.
 Shortly after, Everette's fiancée Ruth (Miriam Seegar) stops in for a visit.
 Feeling like she is being followed by her father, Frank Daniels (Lucien Littlefield), she says she can't stay long.
 Daniels, who has indeed been following her, confronts Everette and warns him to stay away from his daughter.
 Ruth, who has been hiding in another room, leaves the back way and hails a taxi cab just as Tommy returns to discover that Dr. Everette is leaving as well.
 He and Ruth are planning on eloping.

 Two passersby discover what appears to be a dead man laying in the alley nearby and decide to deliver him to the undertaker.
 Tommy warns them they should've called the cops instead of bringing him there, but the two men leave and after some discussion decide to tell a cop anyway.
 The cop knocks on the door, startling already skittish Tommy, then the cop tries to go after the two men who brought the body there but is unable to find them.
 Meanwhile the second body starts to move, and a frightened Tommy runs from the building.
-Later two cops arrive to collect the body of the dead man found in the alley but no one is at the undertakers, so they take the only body they see which is the one being passed off as McNaughton.
+Later two cops arrive to collect the body of the dead man found in the alley but no one is at the undertakers, so they take the only body there, Lee's body, which is the one being passed off as McNaughton.